huntertran/blog/source/_posts/20210918-how-do-i-get-10-reputation-on-stackoverflow-everyday.md

 Not every day exactly.
 For example, one day I could get +50, while other days I didn't get any.

-One day, while working on one of my project, I type in commands to push my code to GitHub.
+One day, while working on one of my projects, I type in commands to push my code to GitHub.
 Then boom, a wild error appear.
 The error looks like this:

 ```s
 From https://github.com/MY/REPO